Vision + Initiatives

 The challenges presented by this moment are clear, and perspectives of communities of color are needed.
 Those leaders can only come forward now if space is created, and I believe that the time is right for me to make room at the table."

 During her time on the board, Reynolds was active in college events and activities, and she worked steadfastly to advocate for community colleges at both the state and federal levels.

 CCC President Tim Cook said, "I commend Betty for relinquishing her seat in order to create space for us to attempt to bring diversity to the college's top leaders and thank her for her service."

-Applications for the vacant position are being accepted until 5 p.m., July 30, 2020.
-For more information about the position and to apply, visit www.clackamas.edu/board-of-education-documents.
+UPDATE - The application deadline has been extended to Aug.
+27. For more information about the position and to apply, visit www.clackamas.edu/board-of-education-documents.
 For questions, contact Denice Bailey at 503-594-3012 or email@example.com.